grantshandy/grantshandy.github.io/content/posts/raycasting/index.md

 +++
-title = "FPS in 2KB with Rust" description = "Learn about raycasting and discover some elegant math by creating a tiny 4KB game with Rust." date = "2023-02-18" draft = true math = true useRelativeCover = true cover = "cover.png"
+title = "Work In Progress - Write a 2KB FPS with Rust" description = "Learn about raycasting and discover some elegant math by creating a tiny 4KB game with Rust." date = "2023-02-18" draft = false math = true useRelativeCover = true cover = "cover.png"